CSC207-UofT/course-project-tut5101-hospital/Phase2/specification.md

 Specification(Phase2):

 Running the project starts a system that allows the user to interact with a hospital system that shows in the system terminal, before you get in the system, you need to choose whether you are a staff or a patient.
 While running, the program prints a few choices to let users choose what they want to do:

-The scope of the project is shrinked due to group members drop out of school.
+The scope of the project is shrunk due to group members drop out of school.
 We were planning to do everything on WebUi.
-And there was operation(surgery) system in hospital, but we cut it off.
+And there was operation(surgery) system and Nurse entity in hospital, but we cut it off.

 For patients: